-We moved to our country home almost a year and a half ago.
-One of the things I was so excited about was that in the backyard are a few old fruit trees.
+We moved to our country home four years ago.
+One of the things I was so excited about when we bought the place was that the backyard had a few old fruit trees.

-We have a pear tree, an apple tree, two pecan trees, and a plum tree.
-A year and a half ago I knew nothing about those trees, I was just so happy to have them.
+We have a pear tree, two apple trees, two pecan trees, and a plum tree.
+Four years ago I knew nothing about those trees, I was just so happy to have them.
 When I looked at them, I didn’t know to evaluate if they were healthy and producing or how old they were.

-I noticed that no one had taken care of them for a while but they were so established and big that I figured they will probably produce a lot of fruit anyway.
-We also found about 100 jars of canned plums in the old shed which led me to believe that I was going to swim in fruit.
+I did notice that no one had taken care of them for a while but they were so established and big that I figured they would probably produce a lot of fruit anyway.
+We also found about 100 jars of canned plum jam in the old shed which led me to believe that I was going to swim in fruit.

 Talk about disappointment…

-After the first season, I started thinking about this whole fruit tree business.
+After the first season, I started thinking about this whole fruit production business.
 Was there a way for me to save those trees or should I not spend my time and just plant a new orchard?
 Can the old trees still be productive?
-The only way to know how old they are but I would guess 30 years or even older.
-Can they still bear fruit?
+The only way to know was to start taking care of the trees and the first order of the day was pruning.

 What is Pruning?

-Pruning is cutting or trimming of certain parts of a tree or a plant in order to encourage growth and fruitfulness.
+Pruning is cutting or trimming off certain parts of a tree or a plant in order to encourage growth and fruitfulness.
 Generally, you should prune at planting time and you should take away 1/3 of your tree through pruning every year after that.